LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 Effective total cost2.9–3.2%6–9.5%

 For international dropshippers, Wyoming is the recommended choice.
 It has the strongest balance of cost, privacy, speed, and recognition.
-Banks and payment processors are familiar with Wyoming LLCs and process them without friction.
+Banks and payment processors are familiar with Wyoming LLCs and process them without friction — which is exactly why our ready-made companies are Wyoming LLCs.

 If you are based outside the United States, a US LLC is not just about liability protection — it is a gateway to the world's largest e-commerce ecosystem.